maitreverge/minishell_101/ressources/maitreverge/README.md

 The `sigaction` function is a standard C function that allows you to examine and change a signal action.

-- ***Function Description***:: `sigaction` allows you to examine and change a signal action.
+- ***Function Description***: `sigaction` allows you to examine and change a signal action.
 It can be used to get or set the action to be taken by a process on receipt of a specific signal.

 - ***Prototype***: `int sigaction(int signum, const struct sigaction *act, struct sigaction *oldact);`